Clock: Early electric

-In 1815, Francis Ronalds published the first electric clock powered by dry pile batteries.
-Alexander Bain, Scottish clockmaker, patented the electric clock in 1840.
+In 1815, the English scientist Francis Ronalds published the first electric clock powered by dry pile batteries.
+Alexander Bain, a Scottish clockmaker, patented the electric clock in 1840.
 The electric clock's mainspring is wound either with an electric motor or with an electromagnet and armature.
 In 1841, he first patented the electromagnetic pendulum.
 By the end of the nineteenth century, the advent of the dry cell battery made it feasible to use electric power in clocks.
-Spring or weight driven clocks that use electricity, either alternating current (AC) or direct current (DC), to rewind the spring or raise the weight of a mechanical clock would be classified as an electromechanical clock.
+Spring or weight-driven clocks that use electricity, either alternating current (AC) or direct current (DC), to rewind the spring or raise the weight of a mechanical clock would be classified as an electromechanical clock.
 This classification would also apply to clocks that employ an electrical impulse to propel the pendulum.
-In electromechanical clocks the electricity serves no time keeping function.
-These types of clocks were made as individual timepieces but more commonly used in synchronized time installations in schools, businesses, factories, railroads and government facilities as a master clock and slave clocks.
+In electromechanical clocks, electricity serves no time-keeping function.
+These types of clocks were made as individual timepieces but are more commonly used in synchronized time installations in schools, businesses, factories, railroads and government facilities as a master clock and slave clocks.

 Where an AC electrical supply of stable frequency is available, timekeeping can be maintained very reliably by using a synchronous motor, essentially counting the cycles.
 The supply current alternates with an accurate frequency of 50 hertz in many countries, and 60 hertz in others.
 While the frequency may vary slightly during the day as the load changes, generators are designed to maintain an accurate number of cycles over a day, so the clock may be a fraction of a second slow or fast at any time, but will be perfectly accurate over a long time.
 The rotor of the motor rotates at a speed that is related to the alternation frequency.
 Appropriate gearing converts this rotation speed to the correct ones for the hands of the analog clock.
 Time in these cases is measured in several ways, such as by counting the cycles of the AC supply, vibration of a tuning fork, the behaviour of quartz crystals, or the quantum vibrations of atoms.
-Electronic circuits divide these high-frequency oscillations to slower ones that drive the time display.
+Electronic circuits divide these high-frequency oscillations into slower ones that drive the time display.